RAZERZ/PullFlightData/README.md

 # PullFlightData
-Pulls flight data for arriving and departing SAS aircraft in input ICAO, and then pulls other info from flightaware api.
+Pulls flight data for arriving and departing SAS aircraft from input ICAO, and then pulls other info from flightaware api.

 # Purpose: